damiano1996/DataIntelligenceApplications/project/Report.md

 class as an extension of the standard GP_Learner.
 <br>
-It implements a sliding window mechanism in which we pull a new arm and add the collected rewards until the length of the window.
+It implements a sliding window mechanism in which we pull a new arm and add the collected rewards until the length of the window is reached.
 When the window is full, for each new pulled arm we get, we delete the last recent value and add the new one to the collected rewards.
 </p>